Qualcomm announces first ultrasonic fingerprint reader: Headed to the Galaxy S10?

 An optical fingerprint reader -- like the one powered by component-maker Synaptics that we first saw in Vivo phones -- essentially takes a photo of your finger to determine the pattern of ridges and valleys that make your fingerprint unique.
 Remember, Qualcomm's approach relies on sound waves.

-How is ultrasonic different than what phones like the Galaxy S9 uses now?
+How is ultrasonic different to what phones like the Galaxy S9 use now?

 It's the same case here.
 Capacitors throughout the scanner detect the placement of your finger ridges by measuring electrical charge and then matching the pattern of those charges to your registered fingers.